share-research/nd-funder-prototype/README.md

 Add total dollar amount size of the bubble
 # 6 - Run cluster analysis on terms from abstract (for authors with similar terms)
 ##- see if aligns with grants
+# 7a - Wrap up some code as NodeJS modules
 # 7 - center affiliation

 Analysis